SymfonyCasts/vue/sfcasts/ep1/debounce.md

 # Debouncing: Data can Hold Anything

 The only problem is that we made our search *too* awesome.
 When I type... wow!
-Look at those are AJAX requests - one for *every* character I type.
+Look at those are Ajax requests - one for *every* character I type.
 It's, sort of unnecessarily flooding our API.

 This is a common problem with a common solution: debouncing, which is *almost* as fun as it sounds.
-With debouncing, instead of sending an AJAX request after *every* letter, we wait until the user *stops* typing - maybe 200 milliseconds - and *then* make the request.
+With debouncing, instead of sending an Ajax request after *every* letter, we wait until the user *stops* typing - maybe 200 milliseconds - and *then* make the request.